-- No tax gross up payments for any amounts considered excess parachute payments. - · No dividends or dividend equivalents prior to vesting. - No repricing of outstanding stock options.
+- No tax gross up payments for any amounts considered excess parachute payments. - No dividends or dividend equivalents on equity awards prior to vesting. - No repricing of outstanding stock options.
 The Company has not granted stock options since 2021. - No hedging or pledging of ManpowerGroup stock. - No excessive perquisites to our NEOs or tax gross up payments.